weaverwhale/docs/src/pages/blog/tw-api.md

 The next step is to expose the endpoint, and add firebase + hydra + auth0 validation to the endpoint.

-To do this, it's actually super easy using the `apiConfig` middleware, directing the openApi configuration to leverage these three technologies:
+To do this, it's actually super easy using the `apiConfig` middleware.
+This is homegrown middleware we use to expose endpoints to the world (auto-generates configurations in `openapi.yml`).
+Thanks Chezki!

+We direct the openApi configuration to leverage our three technologies/requirements below:

 ```javascript
 import { apiConfig } from '@tw/utils/module/express';